-The racial justice movement gained momentum around the world in 2020.
-Statues toppled, mastheads faced a reckoning and protests on the streets inspired conversations about representation and accountability.
+The racial justice movement gained momentum around the world in 2020, but what happened in Australia?
+Across the anglosphere, statues toppled, mastheads faced a reckoning and protests on the streets met conversations about representation and accountability.
 Yet Australian newsrooms and TV screens, our cultural and media institutions, somehow missed the moment.
 Why are the key figures in our public sphere so bad at addressing entrenched racism, structural power and unchallenged whiteness?
-Journalist Amy McQuire, triple j Hack’s Avani Dias and writer and broadcaster Sami Shah confront the white elephant in the room, with Torres Strait Islander broadcaster Rhianna Patrick.
+Journalist Amy McQuire, triple j Hack’s Avani Dias and writer and broadcaster Sami Shah confront the white elephant in the room, with IndigenousX’s Rhianna Patrick.

 Avani Dias (Australian)